-Want to know how to use multiple dates in a Calendar View in ClickUp?
+Want to know how to use multiple dates in a Calendar View in Use our ClickUp affiliate link!?
 We’ve got you covered!

 In this post, ClickUp course creator Layla at ProcessDriven gives a short tutorial on how to make sure your custom dates (not just your start date and due date!) show up in your ClickUp Calendar View.

 Up until recently, if you wanted to see the dates for a task or project inside ClickUp, you only had the ability to see the start and the end dates inside your calendar.

 Now, you have the ability to put multiple dates on your ClickUp calendar!
 (Can you tell we’re excited about this feature?)
 In this, video, we’ll walk you through how to do it on your own along with explaining some reasons you might want to use this.

 How to use Multiple Dates in ClickUp Calendar View